kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 Another risk is exausting the disk space on the nodes if pods are repeativily started and stopped while using `Pod` mode.
-Since `Pod` mode is planned for phase 2 we haven't consider a mitigation for this case.
+Since `Pod` mode is planned for phase 2 we haven't considered a mitigation for this case.

 ## Implementation Phases